Windos/windos.github.io/_posts/2017-09-01-war-on-passwords.md

 [Sophos](https://nakedsecurity.sophos.com/2016/08/18/nists-new-password-rules-what-you-need-to-know/)
 and it really captured my imagination.

-(Yes, I'm doing a lot of hyperlinking in this post.
-Consider it references and additional reading if you're want to find out more.)
+(Yes, I'm including a few hyperlinks in this post.
+Consider them references and additional reading if you're want to find out more.)

 Lately, I've seen several articles in the news on the topic, which has triggered